Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/10_tas_app_connectivity.md

 ## Goal

-Let's assume your application is having trouble communicating with another applicaiton instance.
+Let's assume your application is having trouble communicating with another application instance.
 Let's see what steps we can take to get to a resolution.

 ---